salesforcecli/plugin-org/messages/org.disable.tracking.md

 # summary

-Disable source tracking in local auth file.
+Prevent Salesforce CLI from tracking changes in your source files between your project and an org.

 # description

-This has no effect on the org.
-It stores the setting in the CLI's configuration file for this org so that no source tracking operations are executed when working with this org.
+Disabling source tracking has no direct effect on the org, it affects only your local environment.
+Specifically, Salesforce CLI stores the setting in the org's local configuration file so that no source tracking operations are executed when working with the org.

 # examples

-Disable tracking on an org using an alias
+- Disable source tracking for an org with alias "myscratch":

-- <%= config.bin %> <%= command.id %> -o someAlias
+  <%= config.bin %> <%= command.id %> --target-org myscratch

-Disable tracking on an org using a username
+- Disable source tracking for an org using a username:

-- <%= config.bin %> <%= command.id %> -o you@example.com
+  <%= config.bin %> <%= command.id %> --target-org you@example.com

-Disable tracking on your default org
+- Disable source tracking for your default org:

-- <%= config.bin %> <%= command.id %>
+  <%= config.bin %> <%= command.id %>

 # success